Barrio Norte, Buenos Aires, Argentina

 Four Chinese Meals

-This is a four session overview of some basic concepts in Chinese cooking.
-It is intended to be a simple introduction to four different styles of the vast range that exists – with a look at some classic dishes from four major regions of the country.
-Each class introduces a couple of specific techniques that are particularly important to Chinese cuisine.
+An introduction to basic concepts in Chinese cooking through classic dishes from four major regions of the country.
+Each class introduces a couple of specific techniques that are particularly important to Chinese cuisine, and which may be unfamiliar to “Western” cooks.
 Given the building of techniques, we don’t recommend taking just individual sessions of this series, though it is a possibility.

 - Southern – Canton & Hong Kong – Basic White Rice, Diced Chicken and Cashews, Lettuce with Oyster Sauce, Sweet & Spicy Spare Ribs, Prawns & Eggs-Hong Kong Style

 - Eastern – Shanghai & Taipei – Creamed Chicken with Ham, Mushrooms & Snowpeas, Sliced Fish in Walnut Crumb Batter, Eggplant Braised in Spicy Bean Sauce, Classic Fried Rice